Skip to content

 1. Designated Qualified Individual

 Every covered entity must designate a qualified individual to oversee, implement, and enforce the information security program.
 This person coordinates all security activities, manages vendor relationships, oversees incident response, and reports to practice leadership.
-For solo practitioners, you serve as your own qualified individual—formal documentation of your responsibilities is essential for compliance verification.
-If internal expertise is insufficient, partnering with a cybersecurity specialist for tax and accounting firms satisfies this element while ensuring qualified oversight.
+For solo practitioners, you serve as your own qualified individual—formal documentation of your responsibilities is essential for compliance verification during an audit.

 2. Risk Assessment

 Risk assessments form the analytical foundation of your WISP.
 They identify threats to customer information and evaluate whether existing safeguards adequately address those threats.
-Assessments must examine both internal threats—employee errors, inadequate training, system misconfigurations, insider access abuse—and external threats including phishing campaigns, malware infections, physical theft, and social engineering attacks.
-Document your methodology, specific findings, likelihood and impact analysis, and prioritization criteria.
-Build a risk register listing each identified threat, current mitigation measures, and residual risk levels.
-Update assessments at minimum annually or whenever significant changes occur to your technology environment or business operations.
+Assessments must examine internal threats—employee errors, inadequate training, system misconfigurations, and insider access abuse—alongside external threats including phishing campaigns, malware infections, physical theft, and social engineering attacks.
+The assessment is not a one-time event; it must be repeated annually and whenever your technology or operations change materially.

 3. Safeguard Design and Implementation